-Written by Default admin account Четверг, 24 Май 2012
+Written by Sergei Terekhov Четверг, 24 Май 2012

 I met several times the case when a manager of a software implementation project needed to dramatically accelerate or strengthen his software development team.
 That could occur when the team, for example, don’t meet deadlines or none of the members has expertise for dealing with a specific issue.
 The last can result in improper implementation or require too much time.
 In either case it would be quite expensive.

 So, how to deal with such a situation?
 There are several options: